Atinos31/Fashionista2/README.md

 * admin can add products to the store
 * admin cn edit/modify products in the store
 * alert message warning admin about editing a product.
+* When a user who is not a superuser tries to access add,edit,delete page via url, a message is displayed informing the user that "only store owners can do that"
 ### Responsive and Campartibility Testing

 ### Testing Performance